If you sell products online, then your product descriptions could either be making you money, or costing you money!

 And the rest of the tips in this post are going to show you how to do that.

-The next tip we have on how to write product description is that…
+The next tip we have on how to write product descriptions is that…

 …once you’ve got your list of customer pain points and goals nailed down, this step becomes infinitely easier to do.